Paxos gets U.S. regulator nod for gold-backed token, dollar-backed stablecoin

 In September 2018, Paxos was authorized by New York to offer its first stablecoin, pegged to U.S. dollars, Paxos Standard.
 In total, DFS has approved three asset-backed tokens issued by Paxos: Paxos Standard (PAX), PAX Gold (PAXG), and BUSD.

-Reporting by Gertrude Chavez-Dreyfuss; Editing by Chizu Nomiyama and Lisa Shumaker
+Reporting by Gertrude Chavez-Dreyfuss; Editing by Chizu Nomiyama, Lisa Shumaker and Cynthia Osterman